brendt/stitcher.io/src/content/blog/2023-03-21-limited-by-committee.md

 - Vue.js
 - [And more](https://en.wikipedia.org/wiki/Benevolent_dictator_for_life)

 I think it's fair to say that all of these projects are a huge success.
-I believe much of that has to do because there's one person in charge, leading the way.
-They still listen to their audience, and they often allow for voting on features.
-But, in the end, there's one person having the ownership.
+I believe much of their success comes from that one person in charge, leading the way, having a clear vision.
+These leaders still listen to their audience, and they often allow for voting on features.
+But, in the end, there's one person carrying the ownership.
 There's one leader to look up to.

 {{ ad:carbon }}